 57. The analysis of technological options to mitigate climate change due to transport is tackled mostly through the use of bottom-up models.
 LEAP, MARKAL or TIMES models have been used to represent technology and energy choices for transport in relation with the evolution of the whole energy supply system (Labriet et al. (2005), Caratti et al. (2003), Krzyzanowski et al. (2008), Cadena and Haurie (2001)).
 A top-down approach, based on the use of computable general equilibrium models can also be coupled with the bottom-up analysis performed by MARKAL like models (Schafer and Jacoby (2006)).
 The linking concept between bottom-up and top-down models is the "marginal abatement cost" curve which can be constructed using an integrated energy supply model like MARKAL or more transport sector specific model (Lutsey and Sperling (2009), Yan and Crookes (2009)).
-The other papers in this section analyse specific technological options (Granovskii et al. (2006), Liao et al. (2009), or country/region specific options (Stanley et al. (2009), Yan and Crookes (2009), Yang et al. (2009).
+The other papers in this section analyse specific options (Stanley et al. (2009), Yan and Crookes (2009), Yan get al. (2009)).
 One paper (Sperling and Gordon (2008)) examines the larger debate of improving current technologies versus transforming the transport system.